staceygillespie/DreamBig/content/dreambox.md

 * Recessed sewing machine: my back and neck needed it lower!
 * Comes with Sew Steady acrylic inset made for your machine
-* Back table leaf and side table leaf can be extended for more room when quilting.
+* Back and side table leaves can be extended for more room when quilting

-  You can choose to add the side table to left or right side.
-I put it on the left for when I need extra room for quilting.
+* Add side table to left or right side -- I prefer the left
 * Electric Lift – moves my machine up to sew / down to stow
 * Turns it into small cabinet
-* Spool holder- l love having easy access to my thread!
+* Spool holder- easy access to my thread!
 * On caster wheels so I can move my sewing table where I need it
-* It connects to my DreamBox table so i have extra table space when I quilt.
+* Connects to my DreamBox table so I have extra table space when I quilt
 * 2 notion totes, 2 shoe box, 3 shelves

 ![](/images/gillespie-stacey4-27-21-74.jpg)